globallyunique/agile-requirements-framework/index.md

 # Real-Agile with a Comprehensive Requirements Framework

 Products[^product-project] need comprehensive requirements specifications.
 Not an up-front waterfall spec, rather a *continuously evolving* framework of requirements specifications that organize the path to building the product.
-User stories as used in current agile processes cannot accomplish this because they need to drive short term work-management rather than be a fully connected requirements story; In this article I detail my reasoning by describing a way-of-working compatible with agile and based on incrementally built but comprehensive requirements.
+User stories as used in current agile processes cannot accomplish this because they need to drive short term work-management rather than be a fully connected requirements story; In this article I detail my reasoning by describing a way-of-working compatible with agile and based on incrementally built comprehensive requirements.
 The following is an overview of the way-of-working, each part is explored in detail.

 ![Overview](./images/overview.png)